+The Frontal Crash Test

 Picture this scenario: You're driving on a two-lane road and another vehicle is approaching you from the other direction.
 The driver of the other vehicle starts to fall asleep at the wheel and veers into your lane.
 Suddenly, you collide head-on with the other vehicle.
 The frontal test simulates this type of crash.

 Note: The frontal crash ratings of a vehicle, like the Overall Vehicle Score, can only be compared to those of other vehicles of similar size and weight.

-The Side Barrier Crash Test Picture this scenario: You pull up to a four-way intersection and make a complete stop, look to your left and right and begin to accelerate into the intersection.
+The Side Barrier Crash Test

+Picture this scenario: You pull up to a four-way intersection and make a complete stop, look to your left and right and begin to accelerate into the intersection.
 Another vehicle approaches the same intersection but doesn't yield at the stop sign and hits your vehicle on the driver's side.
 The side barrier test simulates this type of crash.

-The Side Pole Crash Test Picture this scenario: On a rainy afternoon, you're driving down a curved street in your neighborhood.
+The Side Pole Crash Test

+Picture this scenario: On a rainy afternoon, you're driving down a curved street in your neighborhood.
 All of a sudden, you lose control of the vehicle.
 You start sliding on the wet road sideways and crash into a telephone pole on the driver's side.
 The side pole test simulates this type of crash.

-The Rollover Resistance Test Picture this scenario: You're driving your SUV on a 55-mph highway, and suddenly you come upon a sharp curve.
+The Rollover Resistance Test

+Picture this scenario: You're driving your SUV on a 55-mph highway, and suddenly you come upon a sharp curve.
 You try to navigate the curve, but you're traveling too fast and losing control of your vehicle.
 Your vehicle leaves the road and rolls over.
 The rollover resistance test measures the risk of rollover in this single-vehicle, loss-of-control scenario.

+SAFETY FEATURES

-Advanced Crash Avoidance Technologies As part of the 5-Star Safety Ratings program, NHTSA recommends that car buyers purchase vehicles equipped with three crash avoidance technologies that meet the agency's performance test requirements: Forward Collision Warning, Automatic Emergency Braking and Lane Departure Warning.
+Advanced Crash Avoidance Technologies

+As part of the 5-Star Safety Ratings program, NHTSA recommends that car buyers purchase vehicles equipped with three crash avoidance technologies that meet the agency's performance test requirements: Forward Collision Warning, Automatic Emergency Braking and Lane Departure Warning.
 These technologies can help drivers avoid crashes.
 Below are descriptions of each technology's safety benefits.

-Forward Collision Warning Alerts you when your vehicle is getting too close to other vehicles ahead of you, allowing time to brake or steer to avoid a crash.
+Forward Collision Warning

+Alerts you when your vehicle is getting too close to other vehicles ahead of you, allowing time to brake or steer to avoid a crash.
-2

-Automatic Emergency Braking
+2 Automatic Emergency Braking

 Helps prevent crashes or reduces a crash's severity by applying the brakes (crash imminent braking) or assists drivers in full braking to a complete stop (dynamic brake support).

-Lane Departure Warning
+3 Lane Departure Warning

 Alerts you if you unintentionally drift out of your lane without a turn signal, potentially allowing time to steer back into your lane to avoid a crash.

-Automated Safety Technologies Automated safety technologies have the potential to help mitigate many crashes that are tied to human error.
+1 Forward Collision Warning

+SAFETY FEATURES Automated Safety Technologies Human error plays a role in an estimated 94 percent of crashes, and automated safety technologies can help stop many of those crashes.
 NHTSA is leading the effort to incorporate these technologies into more vehicles and encouraging consumers to purchase vehicles with these safety features.
 Below are automated safety technologies that are not a part of NHTSA's 5-Star Safety Ratings program, but are examples of future-looking technologies that are included on some vehicles today.
 A more comprehensive list of available features can be obtained from manufacturers or found by visiting www.NHTSA.gov/ratings and searching for the vehicle's make and model.